 It is important that you determine how your state views high tunnels.
-When it comes to greenhouse pesticide applications, there are three kinds of labels.
+Pesticide labels address greenhouse applications in one of three ways:

-First, pesticide labels can clearly state that the products may be used in greenhouses.
+- Pesticide labels can clearly state that the products may be used in greenhouses.
 These products may be used according to label directions.
 Pesticide labels that have different instructions for greenhouse use and in-field use also fall into this category.
-These products also may be used in high tunnels according to label instructions.

-Second, pesticide labels may clearly prohibit greenhouse use.
-Obviously, these products cannot be used in a greenhouse under any circumstances.

-Finally, there are many pesticide labels that don't specify whether the product can be used in a greenhouse or not.
-When labels don't expressly prohibit greenhouse use, most state regulatory agencies interpret that to mean that the product can be used in a greenhouse as long as the treated crop is on the label and the product is used according to label directions.
+These products also may be used in high tunnels according to label instructions. - Pesticide labels may clearly prohibit greenhouse use.
+Obviously, these products cannot be used in a greenhouse under any circumstances. - Many pesticide labels don't specify whether the product can be used in a greenhouse or not.
+When labels don't expressly prohibit greenhouse use, most state regulatory agencies interpret that to mean the product can be used in a greenhouse as long as the treated crop is on the label and the product is used according to label directions.